 - Review the data to determine if the chemical is hazardous and, if so, what group those hazards fall into (physical, health or environmental).

 - Test your chemical to determine potential hazard classes or check scientific data and aggregate your findings.

 - Identify all hazard classes that apply to the chemical.

 - Identify the hazard category within each applicable class to determine the severity and risk the chemical poses.

 It sounds simple when you break it down, but the process of classifying hazards takes knowledge and practice.
 The best way to tackle the process is by having as much raw data about your chemical as you can and then cross-referencing that data with existing data on hazardous materials.
-For the same time and accuracy, it’s suggested you consult and cross-reference from the same 3-5 reliable sources each time you repeat the classification process.
+For the same time and accuracy, it’s suggested you consult and cross-reference from the same three to five reliable sources each time you repeat the classification process.

 1. Labels and placards

 All hazardous materials must be placed in packaging labeled with appropriate symbols and pictograms according to regulations.
 Appropriate corresponding placards must be placed on cylinders, trucks and transport vehicles.
-In keeping with our theme of consistency, each pictogram does not correspond to a particular class.
+In keeping with our theme of consistency, each pictogram doesn't correspond to a particular class.
 Rather, multiple classes can fall into the same pictogram.